Historically, our income comes from three main sources.

 Salaries are openly stated in job adverts.

-People are employed at NCVO because of the specific skills and experience they bring to their particular role.
-For us to run successfully, a large range of knowledge, skills, experience and professional qualifications are required.
+People are employed at NCVO because of their specific skills and experience.
+We need a large range of knowledge, skills, experience and professional qualifications to run successfully.

-We need to pay appropriately to make sure we can recruit people with the right skills and we are able to retain staff in a competitive market.
+We need to pay appropriately to make sure we can recruit people with the right skills and retain staff in a competitive market.
 Our staff pay scales are set with these factors in mind.

 It’s also important to us that our staff develop skills that are readily transferable to other organisations, both in the voluntary sector and in other sectors.
 This will help staff in their future roles and career progression.